-Here is a list of answers to frequently asked questions about ECCO.
+Here is a list of answers to frequently asked questions about Dual Enrollment.

-- Students enrolled in public, private, or approved home-schooled program that are in high school, have appropriate placement scores, and maintain a 2.0 GPA for all high school coursework are eligible to participate.
-The COMPASS or ASSET placement test results will determine course eligibility.
+Students enrolled in public, private, or approved home-schooled program that are in high school, have appropriate placement scores, and maintain a 3.0 GPA for all high school coursework are eligible to participate.
 We also accept AP Exam Scores, as well as SAT and ACT Test Scores.

-High school students participating in ECCO are responsible for all current tuition, fees, textbooks, and course materials unless otherwise negotiated between the College and the local high school district.
+High school students participating in Dual Enrollment are responsible for all current tuition, fees, textbooks, and course materials unless otherwise negotiated between the College and the local high school district.
 Fees resulting from schedule changes are also the responsibility of the student.
-ECCO students may qualify for financial support through the South Carolina Education Lottery Tuition Assistance Program (LTA) to offset a portion of the costs.
+Dual Enrollment students may qualify for financial support through the South Carolina Education Lottery Tuition Assistance Program (LTA) to offset a portion of the costs.
 To be eligible for LTA, students must: